-50 Beautiful, Obscure Places in the U.S. You Should Visit This Summer
+50 Beautiful Off-the-Grid Places in the U.S. You Should Visit

 From seaside sinkholes to singing boulder fields, these sites offer crowd-free fun.